Our Children are our Trust.

 I have over four years working as a school business manager carrying out all the non-teaching functions within a busy primary school.
 I also have over eight years as a school governor initially within one primary school and now in a federation of two schools.
 Prior to this I have worked in the insurance industry and been involved in the compliance of selling and processing insurance products.

 I am hoping my varied background of industry and education will stand me in good stead as a member of the central team looking after governance and compliance.

 Phil McLean - Estates and Facilities Manager

-Phil has 25 years of buildings management experience within large organisations.
+Phil has many years of buildings management experience within large organisations.
 He has an extensive knowledge of buildings and health and safety legislation as well as a detailed understanding of compliance requirements relating to buildings, facilities, staff and visitors.
 Phil is experienced in leading large teams of staff across a range of different working areas and he oversees facilities operations and building management across the whole of the Oak Learning Partnership sites.

 Dan is a highly experienced senior leader within the Financial Services industry and has many years’ experience of working in senior roles across a range of blue chip financial services organisations.

 Dan has an excellent track record of delivering commercial change, turning around projects and introducing new systems into businesses to transform their efficiency and profitability.
 As well as being able to offer robust financial advice to the Trust, Dan is able to offer expertise in business and operations management.

 Daniel is the founder of several companies and groups developing and promoting new sustainability technologies in industry.
 He has held senior international roles in buildings systems, business development, strategy, general management and sales and marketing.